bmrejen/portfolio/content/featured/Bonfire/index.md

 showInProjects: true
 ---

-A Wechat mini-program for older generations to tell their life stories and their grandchildren to listen to them.
+A Wechat mini-program for older generations to tell their life stories